MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 1. If you chose **View details**, then in the subsequent **Update available** dialog box, choose **Update**.

 >[!NOTE]
 >The **Update on Close** command that is found in both the update notification message box or in the **Notification** hub is not a permanent setting; it applies only to the current update.
 It is a way to defer the update to when you voluntarily close Visual Studio.
-Refer to the next section to learn how to configure this setting permanently.
+Refer to the [Customize update settings](#always-update-on-close-and-other-download-behaviors) section to learn how to configure this setting permanently.

 ## Manually check for updates in the IDE